So long, minibar: How the coronavirus will change hotel stays

 The careful cleaning procedures ensure a room remains empty a full two to three days between guests.

-Hilton, which recently pledged to provide up to one million medical workers with hotel rooms, is requiring rooms previously occupied by medical workers to remain vacant for three days before any cleaning staff enters.
+Hilton, which recently pledged to provide up to 1 million medical workers with hotel rooms, is requiring that rooms previously occupied by medical workers remain vacant for three days before any cleaning staff enters.

-“We want to protect team members," said Phil Cordell, the global head of new brand development for Hilton.
+"We want to protect team members," said Phil Cordell, Hilton's global head of new brand development.

-Like Manhattan's Four Seasons property, Hilton — which owns 4,900 hotels in the U.S., including Hampton Inn properties and the Waldorf Astoria — is taking new measures to ensure all of its guests feel safe in the age of coronavirus.
+Like Four Seasons' Manhattan property, Hilton — which owns 4,900 hotels in the U.S., including Hampton Inn properties and the Waldorf Astoria — is taking new measures to ensure that all of its guests feel safe in the age of the coronavirus.

-To minimize human contact in hotels, Cordell said Hilton is encouraging guests to take advantage of its digital key program, which enables guests to check in virtually.
+To minimize human contact, Cordell said, Hilton is encouraging guests to take advantage of its digital key program, which enables guests to check in virtually.

-“Once registered, guests have the ability to check in, select their room, and use their phone as their room key, without ever having to interact with the front desk."
+"Once registered, guests have the ability to check in, select their room and use their phone as their room key, without ever having to interact with the front desk," he said.

 Cordell said his management teams are working to minimize human contact when it comes to breakfast, which means reinventing crowd-pleasing breakfast buffets.